A Funny Post-Election Poem…and the Grisly Story Behind It

-A bit of post-election humor from the NSHS collections seems appropriate just a few days before the 2016 election—but it has a dark backstory unrelated to politics.
-How did this piece of paper come to reside in the NSHS collections?
+A bit of post-election humor has a dark backstory unrelated to politics.
+How did this piece of paper become part of History Nebraska's collections?

 “The election is over, the result is known, /The will of the people has clearly been shown. /Let’s forget our quarrels and show by our deeds, /That we will give ‘Ike’ all the help he needs /Let’s get together and let bitterness pass, /I’ll hug your elephant and you kiss my ass.”

 The poem dates to a time long before Facebook memes, when such humor spread mostly by being hand-copied and passed friend-to-friend.
 Its final line placed it just below the threshold of acceptability among polite company.

 For many years it was rarely quoted in print.
 In 1961 a county assessor in Washington State raised a fuss when the poem appeared in a farm products report published by Washington State University.
 The Associated Press reported that the assessor complained that the verse referred to the Republican Party in “crude terms” (though it had rendered the final line, “and you kiss my donkey”).
 University officials apologized publicly and insisted that WSU was strictly non-partisan.

 The poem was neither respectful nor respectable, but it would not die.
 Versions circulate to this day, appearing soon after 21st century presidential elections.
 These days the once-naughty final lines are found on bumper stickers, and there are both Democratic and Republican versions (“I’ll hug my elephant, go kiss your ass.”)